-M.A. in Government with a concentration in American Government security studies.
-Students may also choose to explore the role of nonprofit and faith-based organizations in the American political system.
+M.A. in Government with a concentration in American Government

 The American Government concentration introduces students to the methods and tools used in the analysis of American politics.
-Course offerings include those which focus on institutions - such as the constitution, the presidency and congress - as well as those which address particular public policy issues within American politics, including terrorism and national
+Course offerings include those which focus on institutions - such as the constitution, the presidency and congress - as well as those which address particular public policy issues within American politics, including terrorism and national security studies.

-''' 4 courses (12 credits) from the list below:
+''' 4 courses (12 credits)